mbasa/pgGeocoder/README.md

    $ bash scripts/maintenance.sh 1
    ```

-The above steps take about 30 mins on MacBook Pro (2.6 GHz 16GB RAM) environment.
+The above steps take around 30 mins to complete depending on the specs of the computer.

 ## Tables/Functions